Chile entry requirements for United States passport holders

 Proof of departure from Chile

-Immigration officers at Santiago (SCL) routinely ask for a return or onward ticket out of Chile.
-Have a printed or digital copy of your flight itinerary ready.
+Immigration officers at Santiago (SCL) and other entry points routinely ask for a return or onward ticket.
+Have a printed or digital copy ready showing you leave within 90 days.

 Recommended